ashleythedeveloper/untp-playground/README.md

 We use Pulumi and GitHub actions to deploy the app.
 Please note that basePath is set to `/untp-playground`

+GitHub cicd workflow requires the following secrets:
+1. PULUMI_AWS_SECRET_KEY_ID
+1. PULUMI_AWS_SECRET_ACCESS_KEY
+1. PULUMI_CONFIG_PASSPHRASE

+AWS credentials will be replaced with OIDC role in AWS account, Pulumi config encryption will be changed to awskms.

 End-points:
 1. test - https://test-playground.untp.showthething.com/untp-playground
 1. production - https://test.uncefact.org/untp-playground